- Fashion and Beauty

 I know there are many women out there that spend a LOT of money on their nails, and enjoy the way they look.
 I don't want to offend any so please don't take this the wrong way, but I am a born and bred Yankee, and frugal to my core.
 I would NEVER spend money to have someone else put nail polish on my finger nails.
 Sometimes I do put clear or a light colored polish on for something special.
 But mostly my nails are just au naturel because I don't have time to sit around in a nail salon, or in my living room waiting for my nails to dry.
 And if I am active enough to break a nail, I do not want to be one of those women who cry out in despair, 'Oh, I broke a nail."
 In the big scheme of things...who cares?
 It will grow back.
 That's what fingernails do.
 Unless of course they are talking about the fake nails that are put on in the salon.
 If I had to pay for a fancy nail to be put on, and it broke, and then I had to PAY again to have it fixed, well yes, I might be one of those women who cried oh,'Oh I broke a nail" not because it meant my one fingernail would now look hideous compared to the rest, but because it would mean I would have to go back to the nail salon and spend yet MORE money to have it fixed!!!
 Yes, I would cry out about that too.

 Okay, so this may be my one nod to the not so natural.I am in my early fifties and I am not ready to be gray yet.
 I am not totally gray, but do have some coming in...near my part, and on the sides.
 But I am also not ready to spend huge amounts of money to cover it up.
 I recently won a makeover which included $350 worth of hair care services.
 They all had to be done on the same day.
 I skeptically asked the woman who had called to give me the news of my winning what types of hair care services I could possibly get all in one day.
 She didn't skip a beat and listed off all the different hair services and their costs.
 Actually, if I had everything they offered, I could spend all $350 in one day!
 I was amazed that people might actually spend that kind of money all in one trip to the beauty salon.
-When she asked what I usually have done to my hair, I told her that for years I had been getting it cut every other month ( at Cost Cutters, a hair dressing chain that costs $15.95 per haircut) and every 6 weeks I use a wash out box hair color ( Clairol Natural Instincts) normally $8.99 but I buy it on sale with coupons and stock up when I can pay between $3.00 and $6.00 for it).
+When she asked what I usually have done to my hair, I told her that for years I had been getting it cut every other month ( at Cost Cutters, a hair dressing chain that costs $15.95 per haircut) and every 6 weeks I use a wash out box hair color (Clairol Natural Instincts).
 I do love Clairol Natural Instincts because it lasts for 24 washes and if I wash my hair every other day, I can just use it every four to six weeks.
-Plus it comes with an amazing smelling conditioner...if you like coconut scent that is.
-I love the coconut scent.
+Plus it comes with an amazing smelling conditioner.
+If you like coconut scent, you will really like this hair color and conditionner because it leaves your hair smelling so good.
+I have actually gotten compliments on how great my hair smells the day I use this.

 Anyway, she giggled a little bit incredulously on the other end of the line and then proceeded to ask me what I wanted to be done.
 I told her a wash, cut, dye and blow dry sounded good, which she told me without the free service due to my win would cost me $135!!!
 Geez, do women really pay this much for these services?
 And on a regular basis?
 I could buy my family 2 weeks worth of groceries for that much money!